rbaron/b-parasite/code/b-parasite/README.md

 SDK_ROOT=<...> PLATFORM=E73_2G4M08S1E make
 ```

-and vice-cerase for E73-2G4M08S1C, although that platform will be chosen as default anyways:
+and vice-versa for E73-2G4M08S1C, although that platform will be chosen as default anyways:

 ```bash